mgysel/DIMY/README.md

 ### Extension: Backend Server

 Don't forget to run the server too.
 The server currently assumes that it will be run on the same system that DIMY.py will.
 If running on a different device, change `server_url` in DIMY.py to the IPv4 address that server.py is running on.
+Also make sure the server_url in DIMY.py and server.py port numbers are consistent so that the computer or Raspberry Pi can communicate with the server.

 ```bash
 python3 server/server.py